 Puget Sound Summer Research Grants

-Students selected for Puget Sound Summer Research Grants receive a stipend of $3,750.
+Students selected for Puget Sound Summer Research funding receive a grant of $4,000.
 Proposals from students who receive a Puget Sound Summer Research Grant will automatically be considered for additional University Enrichment Committee (UEC) support of up to $500, according to the budget included as part of the original application.
 UEC Student Research Awards cover the cost of materials used in research, or to defray other costs such as travel or services related to data collection.
 No additional application for UEC support is required: proposals will automatically be forwarded to the UEC for consideration.

 The most competitive applications will be considered for Agricola and McCormick grants, described below.